marijnh/Eloquent-JavaScript/07_robot.md

 {{index "artificial intelligence", "Dijkstra, Edsger", "project chapter", "reading code", "writing code"}}

-In "project" chapters, I'll stop pummeling you with new theory for a brief moment and instead work through a program with you.
-Theory is indispensable when learning to program, but it is best accompanied by reading and understanding nontrivial programs.
+In "project" chapters, I'll stop pummeling you with new theory for a brief moment and instead we'll work through a program together.
+Theory is necessary to learn to program, but reading and understanding actual programs is just as important.

 Our project in this chapter is to build an ((automaton)), a little program that performs a task in a ((virtual world)).
 Our automaton